HypeCheck

 Evidence under review. — Not yet rated

-Industrial surfactant used in labs to damage skin and test products — not a supplement ingredient.
+Industrial surfactant used as a skin irritant model in research, not a beneficial supplement ingredient.

 • What it does

 Sodium Lauryl Sulfate (SLS) is a synthetic detergent and surfactant found in cleaning products, toothpastes, and shampoos.
-In research, it is primarily used as a controlled irritant to...
+In research, it is primarily used as a standardized skin irritant to...

 • Evidence quality